Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalBryan.md

 self.RAW_DATA_UUID = "033AFFAD-6778-4112-AC5C-15265F21ED94"
 self.MEASUREMENT_PERIOD_UUID = "033AFFAE-6778-4112-AC5C-15265F21ED94"
 ```
 These are ofcourse a lot different then what we use and are able to use at this point in time, wich means that I can conclude that we need the other software that is used by the developer to be able to read out the raw sensor data.
-This sensor we will get somewhere this week so that we can continue testing and make use of this raw sensor data.
+This sensor we will get somewhere this week so that we can continue testing and make use of the raw sensor data.